lostdecade/manor/_posts/2012-04-27-play-the-onslaught-2-prototype-from-late-2010.md

 	</a>
 </div>

 You'll have to [purchase a license](http://impactjs.com/buy-impact) to use ImpactJS, but once you do, you can [fork the Onslaught!
-2 source](https://github.com/lostdecade/onslaught2_impact) and go to town!
+2 source](https://github.com/lostdecade/onslaught2_impact) and go to town (literally)!

 <a class="download-podcast" href="http://www.lostdecadegames.com/demos/onslaught2/">
 	Play the demo